appressoas/django_cradmin/docs/apps.cradmin_user_single_use_token.rst

 When you have a token, typically from part of an URL, and want to get the user owning the token, use::

-    user = UserSingleUseToken.objects.pop(app='myapp', token=token)
+    user = GenericTokenWithMetadata.objects.pop(app='myapp', token=token)

-This returns the user, and deletes the UserSingleUseToken from the database.
+This returns the user, and deletes the GenericTokenWithMetadata from the database.

 .. seealso::
     :meth:`.UserSingleUseTokenBaseManager.generate` and  :meth:`.UserSingleUseTokenBaseManager.pop`.